 - Q4: Is there a way for my app to determine if a customer has enabled the auto-renew option?

 No. The IAP API does not include any methods to determine whether a user has auto-renew enabled or disabled.

 - Q5: Can I raise or lower the price of a subscription?

 If you lower the price, new and current subscribers pay the new price (starting with their next payment).
 If you raise the price, only new subscribers pay the higher price.
 For additional details, see Update Subscription Price.

 - Q6: When a customer purchases a subscription with a free trial, is the free trial period part of the subscription term or is it in addition to the subscription term?

 Free trial periods are in addition to the subscription term that the customer chooses.
 After a free trial period ends, customers will begin their subscription term.
 For example, if a customer chooses a monthly subscription and the app offers a 14-day free trial, they have a 14-day subscription without charge.
 Once the 14-day free trial period passes, the monthly subscription term will begin and the customer will be charged.
 If the customer disables off auto-renew before the end of the 14-day free trial period, the subscription simply ends, and the customer is not charged.

-Q: When a customer purchases a subscription are they able to cancel the subscription and receive a pro-rated refund?
+- Q7: After a customer purchases a subscription, are they able to cancel it and receive a pro-rated refund?

-A: No. Once a subscription is purchased for a period, it is valid through that period and cannot be cancelled.
+No. Once a subscription is purchased for a period, it is valid through that period and cannot be cancelled.
 The customer can opt out of the auto-renew, but the purchased subscription is not cancelled.
 If a user has a valid reason for a pro-rated refund, they should contact Amazon customer service through the Contact Us or Help link after logging in at amazon.com.

 - Q8: Does the value of